davschne/blackjack-es6/README.md

   - tail-recursion optimization

 The game is run from the command line.
 It can take a single argument, the number of 52-card decks to use for the game.
 All user prompts during the game use asynchronous functions.

+At the time of writing, Node doesn't support ES6 language features, so it's best to run as `babel-node blackjack`.